Madhuri Dixit: 2010s: Sporadic work

 wrote "Madhuri owns the film and sails through it with flying colours."
 Kunal Guha of Mumbai Mirror said, "Madhuri Dixit long-overdue debut in Marathi cinema is a comfort watch even if a tad predictable and sappy."

+Dixit during promotions of Total Dhamaal in 2019.

 Dixit reunited with Anil Kapoor and Ajay Devgn in Indra Kumar's adventure comedy Total Dhamaal (2019).
 She portrayed Bindu Patel, who along with a group of people learns about a hidden treasure and then races to claim it.
 The film received mixed to negative reviews, however, Dixit's performance received a mixed-to-positive reception.
 Lakshana N Palat of India Today wrote: "The little respite in this adventure-comedy is the pairing of Anil Kapoor and Madhuri Dixit, who prove that they still have the same impeccable chemistry and partnership almost two decades later."
 Total Dhamaal emerged as a major commercial success at the box office, grossing more than ₹200 crore worldwide, and ranks as the ninth highest-grossing Hindi film of the year.
 Dixit produced the Marathi Netflix drama 15 August under her production company RnM Moving Pictures.
 In an interview with Scroll.in, Dixit said, "The film is about the freedom to love, the freedom to choose your career and the freedom to die".

 She next starred in Abhishek Varman's period romantic drama Kalank, featuring an ensemble cast including Sonakshi Sinha, Alia Bhatt, Varun Dhawan, Aditya Roy Kapur and Sanjay Dutt.
 Set in the 1940s prior to the partition of India, the film featured her as Bahaar Begum, the madam of a brothel.
 Saibal Chatterjee of NDTV wrote, "In the blinding glow of Dixit's presence as a nautch girl who can turn on the magic at will, the younger cast members pale somewhat in comparison.
 She lights up the screen as only she can, pushing the others to strive harder."
 It did not perform well at the box office; however, she earned a third nomination for the Filmfare Award for Best Supporting Actress for her performance in the film.